McKamey Manor: Requirements

 The list of requirements to go through with the experience is extensive and not completing or fulfilling any of the requirements will stop participants from being allowed to participate.
 The requirements include completing a sports physical, getting a doctor's note saying you are physically and mentally sound, passing a background check, showing proof of medical insurance, passing a drug test the day of, as well as being at least 18, with 18–20 years requiring parental approval, as well as a 40-page waiver.
 Participants must also comply with the rules which include no running, touching props or actors, using foul language, or pushing.

 A volunteer guide testified that the 40-page waiver signed by participants listed such possible risks as having teeth extracted, being tattooed, and having fingernails removed.

-Participants must also watch a 2-hour long video that includes videos of past participants, as well as be screened personally by Russ McKamey.
-If the participant does not meet his expectations and personal requirements, then they will not be allowed to continue on with the experience.
+In a self-published video, YouTuber Reckless Ben, whose real name is Ben Schneider, alleged that participants were required to sign a non-disclosure agreement with a stated $50,000 penalty clause; in the same video, McKamey is shown discussing that requirement.

 In its early years, it was also required that dog food or funds for animal welfare be used as payment to participate.
 In recent years a monetary donation is recommended, but not mandatory.